Test – Redout 2: futuristic elitism

 The first Redout managed to establish itself as an excellent futuristic racing game.
 Its sequel arrives today on PC and consoles.
 Does the title manage to push the concept further?

 Remember, in 2016 came out a futuristic racing game called Redout, which was quite openly inspired by Wipeout and which quickly managed to establish itself as the new reference of the genre on consoles.
-Without too much difficulty, we would be tempted to say, since there is little competition on the market… The Italian studio 34BigThings had hardly reassured us with its spin-off Redout: Space Assault, a space shooter released in 2019, which had received fairly negative reviews… Enough to worry fans about the fate in store for this sequel.
+Without too much difficulty, we would be tempted to say, since there is little competition on the market… The Italian studio 34BigThings had hardly reassured us with its spin-off Redout: Space Assault, a space shooter released in 2019, which had received fairly negative reviews… Enough to worry fans regarding the fate in store for this sequel.

 It goes fast, very fast!